skyphusion-labs / Studio 1.0 open train

 On your own terms.

 Vivijure is a self-hosted AI film studio.
-Write a storyboard, render it to video on your own GPU, a rented cloud GPU, or a cloud motion API, and own every artifact it produces.
+Run the control panel on Cloudflare or on your own machine; both hosts ship the same studio features in the same release wave.
+Write a storyboard (browser, Discord, or an agent MCP), render on your own GPU, RunPod, or a cloud motion API, and own every artifact.
 No subscription, no account wall, no lock-in.
-You bring the GPU and the keys; the studio brings the pipeline.
-It is free, AGPL-3.0, and not for sale.
+Free, AGPL-3.0, and not for sale.

 License